Bitcoin Savings Account for Your Child

 Nobody can predict Bitcoin's price.
 But we can model scenarios to understand the range of outcomes for a $25/week plan ($23,400 total contributed):

-- Bear case (0% return): Your kid has $23,400.
-You basically just saved cash with extra steps.
+- Flat case (0% return): Your kid has $23,400 before fees and taxes.
+You basically saved cash with extra steps and much more volatility.

 - Moderate case (15% annual return): Roughly $150,000.